-To store current birth parent(s) and/or legal guardian(s) name, address and phone number and emergency contact information for all children in out-of-home care, in case of a disaster or emergency.
+To store current birth parents or legal guardians name, address and phone number and emergency contact information for all children in out-of-home care, in case of a disaster or emergency.

-- 1. The assigned Social Worker is responsible for ensuring birth parent(s) and/or legal guardians of children placed in out-of-home care have the following information documented in the information management system: - 1.
+- 1. The assigned child welfare caseworker is responsible for ensuring birth parents or legal guardians of children placed in out-of-home care have the following information documented in the information management system: - 1.
 Emergency Contact Name; Recommend One In-State and One Out-of-State Contact - 2.
-Current Address for Birth Parent/Legal Guardian and Emergency Contact Person(s) - 3.
-Current Phone Number(s) for Birth Parent/Legal Guardian and Emergency Contact Person(s) (As applicable) - 2.
-The social worker is responsible for reviewing and updating this information as change occurs and at a minimum annually.
+Current Address for Birth Parent/Legal Guardian and Emergency Contact Persons - 3.
+Current Phone Numbers for Birth Parent/Legal Guardian and Emergency Contact Persons, as applicable. - 2.
+The child welfare caseworker is responsible for reviewing and updating this information as change occurs and at a minimum annually.